MTtankkeo/flutter_touch_ripple/README.md

 ![preview](https://github.com/MTtankkeo/flutter_touch_ripple/assets/122026021/e539519e-3366-4974-a70a-43a538aeb2ea)

 ## How to apply ripple widget?
-Please referance to this code!
+Please refer to this code!

 ```dart
 TouchRipple(